gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 ## Mode Button Shortcuts
 Holding down the **Mode** button allows using one of the 8 shortcuts using the pads.

-The bottom row of pads is adds tracks, from left to right
+The bottom row of pads adds tracks, from left to right
 - Audio Track
 - MIDI Track
 - Drum Rack Track